andrewskyboss/milestone-project-02/README.md

 ### Project Goals

 #### The goals of this project are:
-- Design, develop and implement a dynamic front-end web application using HTML, CSS and JavaScript.
+- Design, develop and implement a dynamic front-end web application using HTML, CSS and JavaScript
+- Meet the target audience users’ needs using UI/UX design principles
 - Implement front-end interactivity, using core JavaScript, JavaScript libraries and/or Application Programming Interfaces (APIs)
 - Test an interactive front-end web application through the development, implementation and deployment stages
 - Deploy an interactive front-end web application to a Cloud platform